 At the moment, only businesses in the US have full access to what Facebook Pay has to offer.
 If your business is located there, you should give it a try, as Facebook is extremely popular in the country.

 Otherwise, you should probably wait until Meta rolls out in-app payments for Facebook and Instagram in your country, as that’s the main appeal of using this feature for business.

 Facebook Pay is also still in its relative infancy, compared to more established and popular payment methods like WeChat Pay in China and LINE Pay in Japan.
 Only time will tell if it will become a widely popular digital payment method.

 If you frequently do business over Facebook Messenger and other messaging apps, consider using respond.io.
-Get started for free and connect Facebook Messenger to market, sell and support with the leading messaging platform!
+Get started for free and connect Facebook Messenger to market, sell and support with the leading AI-powered conversation management software!

 Did you find this reading interesting?
 Then check out the following articles: